Fame and Fortune Have Brought Me Suffering

 By Tian Tian, China

-One spring, me and some senior doctors went out for an outdoor cookout.
+One spring, some senior doctors and I went out for an outdoor cookout.
 On the way, some local villagers recognized Dr. Wang.
 They looked so happy and grateful.
 They greeted her warmly.
 Then when we were cooking, we realized we were lacking some stuff.
 The villagers were incredibly kind.
 When they saw we needed something, they would offer up their own to us.
 Some daily necessities were in short supply in those days and so quite valuable.
 There wasn’t much milk for example.
 Many people had to wait in line to get it.
 But the people from the dairy factory just brought it right to us.
 This was all because of Dr. Wang’s reputation.
 I saw Dr. Wang’s eyes squint up as she smiled and I couldn’t help but envy her and think: “People really do think highly of Dr. Wang!
 They respect her wherever she goes and she doesn’t have to worry about anything.
 She just has to show her face to get things done easily.
 But as for me, I’m just a clinician whom nobody knows.
 I can’t get treated like that.
 I can only hang on to her coattails.”
 But then, in my disappointment, I looked at Dr. Wang’s silver hair and thought: “Am I not still young?
-If I properly study medicine and learn from the veteran doctors, sooner or later I can be famous and respected like them so long as I’m willing to work hard.”
+If I study medicine properly, learn from the veteran doctors, and work hard, sooner or later I can be famous and respected like them.”

 Eventually, after seven years of hard work and persistence, I became a certified doctor.
 At that moment, the most prominent words in my mind were: It was all worth it!
 When my rank went up, the price to see me went up.
 I would do all the operations that could be done at a certified doctor level and my name was in the list of chief surgeons.
 My salary and my status went up while my colleagues lagged behind.
 I felt a happiness that’s hard to put into words, especially on busy streets, where some people would recognize me.
 I wouldn’t know them, but they knew me.
 They’d even compliment me on being a good surgeon.
-The look of admiration patients gave me and the things they said: “I came to see you at such-and-such a time and I got better soon after for not much money whereas with so-and-so I didn’t get any better for a long time …” And some people said: “So-and-so said you’re a good doctor.
+The look of admiration patients gave me and the things they said: “I came to see you before and I got better soon after for not much money, but my other doctor treated me for ages without any improvement.”
+And some people said: “So-and-so said you’re a good doctor.
 She recommended that I come see you.
-It’s really difficult seeing you nowadays …” When I’d hear this stuff, I’d be smiling from ear to ear.
+It’s really difficult to get in to see you nowadays.”
+When I’d hear this stuff, I’d be smiling from ear to ear.
 I’d feel so happy inside.
 People still remembered these things after so long and others even came to me because I was well-known.
-I suddenly felt like my image had grown and now I knew the taste of success.
+I suddenly felt like my reputation had grown and now I knew the taste of success.
 But after the happiness, I thought about how far away I was from being an attending physician.
 I could only do normal operations.
 If I was an attending physician and could do higher-level operations, the patients would admire me even more and even more people would want to see me.
 Wouldn’t my status in their eyes get even higher?

 After that, I quickened my pace toward fame and fortune.
 My husband complained and argued with me a lot, saying I was spending less and less time with him.
 I felt tired and very wronged, and I couldn’t help asking myself over and over: “What did I put in that effort for?
 Was it not to have a successful career and a good life?
 Have I done something wrong?
 I haven’t.
 It’s my husband who’s being unreasonable.
 He has no ambition.”
 I wiped away the tears and applied for a chance to go to a municipal level medical unit for further study to further improve my medical skills and become an attending physician.
 It was a rare opportunity and I cherished it.
 But during the training, I was surprised to find out I was pregnant.
 Finding myself pregnant left me feeling at a loss and I really didn’t think it was the right time to have a child.
 I’d gone through so much to get this chance, I couldn’t just give it up because of a child and ruin my prospects.
 But then I thought of the baby.
 I didn’t want an abortion.
 Later, because I was standing for long periods doing operations and working too much, and I was skipping meals to do unscheduled operations, I ended up having a miscarriage.
 But I never stopped my pursuit of fame and fortune for one moment.
 I wanted to go back to work at the hospital the day after having the fetus removed, but my body was so weak that day.
 I felt my body was falling apart.
 My stomach hurt and my limbs were weak.
 All I could do was lie in bed and rest.
 But I wasn’t thinking of the miscarried child, or how to look after my own body, I was just worried about my study time being delayed and that it might affect my graduation.
 Had it all been for nothing?